Kenya Safari Tours

 Book any Overland Camping Safari as a group of 4 and you will each receive 7% off.
 Or take advantage of our early bird discount - book any Overland Camping Safari of 11 days or more, 6 months in advance and receive 5% off.
 Cannot be used in conjunction with any other offer and excludes our Mt Kilimanjaro Climb.

 Our overland safaris in Kenya cover some of Africa’s finest national parks including the Masai Mara and Lake Nakuru.
-All our overland safaris are led by an experienced and passionate crew of three - a tour leader, driver and cook who have travelled extensively throughout the region and have the first hand knowledge and skills to ensure you have a memorable and hassle-free holiday.
-The trips include an airport arrival transfer, many of your meals, game drives, camping equipment and guiding - and at the end of your adventure you're bound to find yourself sharing tales of your travels over a cool Tusker beer with fellow travellers in Nairobi.
+All our overland safaris are led by an experienced and passionate crew of three - a tour leader, driver and cook who have travelled extensively throughout the region and have the first-hand knowledge and skills to ensure you have a memorable and hassle-free holiday.
+Our tours include an airport arrival transfer, many of your meals, game drives, camping equipment and guiding - and at the end of your adventure you're bound to find yourself sharing tales of your travels over a cool Tusker beer with fellow travellers in Nairobi.

-On our lodge & hotel safaris to Kenya we accommodate you in 3-4 star standard lodges and tented chalets and travel by road is done by private European standard transportation.
-Group sizes are small with a maximum of 15 travellers and our experienced local guide accompanies you throughout your safari.
-Discover the Big 5 and see the very best of Kenya, or combine a trip to Kenya with neighbouring Tanzania on one of our lodge accommodated safaris.
+Our accommodated safaris are ideal if you prefer to tour in comfort with 3-4 star standard lodges, hotels and tented chalets used throughout and road travel undertaken by private European-standard vehicles.
+Group sizes are small with a maximum of 6 travellers and our experienced local guides accompany you from day 1.
+Discover the Big 5 and see the very best of Kenya or combine with a trip to neighbouring Tanzania.

 Kenya Private Safaris

-Explore Nairobi's sites and beyond.
-Visit the intriguing Nairobi National Museum and Snake Park. amble through vibrant local markets, visit the loveable elephant calves at the David Sheldrick Wildlife Trust and feed the gentle giants at the Giraffe Centre.
+Explore Nairobi's sites and beyond with our selection of day tours - visit the intriguing National Museum and Snake Park, amble through vibrant local markets, visit the lovable elephant calves at the David Sheldrick Wildlife Trust and feed the gentle giants at the Giraffe Centre.

 Travelling to Kenya with us